 As the total use-time of the app was so short, we had to create a simple mechanic that users would know how to interact with, and that would have the capacity to present multiple prizes to build suspense and intrigue.
 This dictated the final decision on the design.

 We used the Getir brand to lead the look and feel for the product, using their fonts and colour palette throughout.
 However, as this was such a unique piece for them, we had to build a number of new elements.
 The brand is illustration-based with bright complementary colours, so everything else within the experience had to align with this to keep consistency.
 We couldn’t have used photo-realistic elements with animated vectors.
 We had to find a balance between the brand and bringing personality and life to it to ensure it was an engaging experience for users.

 We did this by creating the crowd within the stadium with flashes of photography and movement to create the buzz of a real crowd.
 We designed a goalie wearing the official home game kit in the same style as Getir’s iconic scooter rider, and we built a football that reflected the brand look and feel but still had enough depth and 3d elements to ensure a sense of realism.
 All these touches helped to build engagement and excitement from users, seating the experience in reality while still keeping everything in line with the Getir brand.
 This design ultimately fed into an animated video that played behind the game mechanic.

 We also had to ensure that when users won, their experience was truly exciting and dynamic, so we built in flashing colours and confetti to make every prize feel incredible.
 Our other consideration was ensuring a truly mobile-first experience, and we had to rigorously test the design in order for all devices to perform perfectly with our approach.

 The technical side – digital development

-The product launched in the stadium for the home game between Spurs and Manchester United and many prizes were awarded.
+The product was launched in the stadium for the home game between Spurs and Manchester United and many prizes were awarded.
 A unique digital product that paid homage to the great game while still building app downloads and brand awareness was a positive outcome for all involved.